What is Aikido?

 Various wristlocks, immobilisations, or unbalancing throws are employed to neutralize aggressors without serious injury, and have therefore been adopted into the training regime of many police forces throughout the world.

 By ki is meant the creative, life spirit of the universe; one's own life energy.
 "True budo is the way of great harmony and great love of all beings" wrote Ueshiba.
-It is clear that he meant Aikido to be more than a method of self-defence when he says,
+It is clear that he meant Aikido to be more than a method of self-defence when he says, "I want considerate people to listen to the voice of Aikido.
+It is not for correcting others; it is for correcting your own mind".

 No comments: